bishal-belbase/bishal-belbase/README.md

 ### Hi 👋

-I believe that everyone, regardless of their background, should have the opportunity to pursue their dreams.
+I believe that everyone everywhere should have the opportunity to pursue their dreams.

-Regrettably, in many underserved communities, limited access to 🩺 quality healthcare and
+Sadly, in many underserved communities, limited access to 🩺 quality healthcare and
 📖 education is a significant obstacle, that prevents individuals from realizing their full potential.